 A Taste of Julia Creek

 If you are looking for a snack, feeling a bit peckish or are flat out starving, you can find exactly what you are looking for in Julia Creek.
 From snacks and fast food to steaks, Bush Dinners and more.
-There are Cafes tucked away in supermarkets, a couple of hotels and soon to be a bakery / Cafe.
+There are cafe tucked away in a supermarket, two hotels and a bakery / cafe.
 Take your pick, you won’t go hungry.

 What is there to do in McKinlay?